 The corresponding author will receive written notice that the manuscript has been received.
 All manuscripts are subject to blind review by three experts in fields related to the topic or methods of the manuscript.
 The corresponding author will receive written notice regarding the outcome of the review process.
 Revised and resubmitted manuscripts will be reviewed by the same reviewers that evaluated the original submission.
 All manuscripts will be edited to conform to the standards and style of JIAPAC.

-Each manuscript must have a title page containing the following: each author’s name, clearly listed with credentials and affiliations; full contact information for the lead author; and e-mail addresses and telephone numbers for co-authors.
+Each manuscript must have a title page containing the following: each author’s name, clearly listed with credentials and affiliations; full contact information for the lead author; and e-mail addresses.

 Every manuscript submitted to JIAPAC (with the exception of "Letters to the Editor," "Short Communications," and "State-of-the-Art Reviews") must include an abstract; unless the content of the manuscript clearly requires a different abstract format, all abstracts should follow the standard format presented in "Uniform requirements for manuscripts submitted to biomedical journals."
 If a manuscript contains information that cannot be abstracted in that format, the information should be abstracted in the format that the authors deem most appropriate.
 Abstracts should not exceed 150 words.
 Each abstract should be accompanied with four or five keywords chosen by the authors to assist in indexing the paper.
 Authors are advised to use terms from the Index Medicus medical subject headings list when possible.